markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 utils_msc.shi 		| Provides misc servces for thing like: padded output; stripping whitespaces; counting arguments; checking a scripts software dependencies & tarring up directories. utils_uio.shi       | Functions that request user input ("warning: do you want to..., hit any key to...") before continuing.
 Putting "--ff" as an arguments to a script call 'forces' the functions to skip user input (e.g. like rm -f does).Parsing of UTS_FORCEFLAG (--ff) is automatic.
 _					| _
-utils.sh            | put '. utils.sh' at the top of your script to includes all utils files listed above. utils_globals.shi   | This is a set of bash variables that are useful in scripts - globally assigned values for backup directories, git directories, etc.  Defaults are provided but if set externally and exported these values can be overridden.
+utils.shi            | put '. utils.shi' at the top of your script to includes all utils files listed above. utils_globals.shi   | This is a set of bash variables that are useful in scripts - globally assigned values for backup directories, git directories, etc.  Defaults are provided but if set externally and exported these values can be overridden.
 Some functions *will* expect the values to be set.
 It is possible to override any value without editing the file - environment takes precedence.
 ## Functions Descriptions Per File
 ### utils_core.shi